 Diversification of the workforce in Romania

 Studies show that diversification of the workplace is hugely beneficial to companies and employees alike.
-In recognition of this, companies across the world are setting up diversity and inclusion programmes, ensuring that a wide variety of people is represented among employees.
+In recognition of this, companies across the world are setting up diversity and inclusion programmes to represent a wide variety of people among employees.

 Safety in Romania

-Romania is an extremely safe country, and expats will have little to be concerned about apart from taking normal precautions against petty crime.
-This includes keeping valuables out of sight, being aware of one’s surroundings and avoiding walking alone at night.
-Expats should keep an eye out in busy places with lots of people, such as tourist areas and public transport, to avoid falling victim to petty theft.
+Romania is a very safe country, ranking 36th out of 163 countries on the Global Peace Index, and you’ll have little to be concerned about apart from taking normal precautions against petty crime.
+This includes keeping valuables out of sight, being aware of your surroundings and avoiding walking alone at night.
+Keep an eye out in busy places with lots of people, such as tourist areas and public transport, to avoid falling victim to petty theft.

 Calendar initiatives in Romania